Fritz Bucco

-Fritz Bucco (date of birth unknown) was a Swiss footballer who played for FC Basel as forward in the early 1920s.
+Fritz Bucco (date of birth unknown) was a Swiss footballer who played for FC Basel as forward in the early 1920s and for Nordstern from the late 20s into the early 1930s.

-Bucco joined Basel's first team for their 1920–21 season.
-In this season he played only one friendly match a home match in the Landhof on 8 May 1921.
+Bucco joined Basel's first team for their 1920–21 season under coach Walter Dietrich from the club's youth department.
+In this season he played only one friendly match, a home match in the Landhof on 8 May 1921.
 He scored his first goal in this same game as Basel won 4–1 against La Chaux-de-Fonds.

-After playing in another test match the following season, Bucco played his domestic league debut for the club in the away game on 12 March 1922 as Basel played a 2–2 draw with Luzern.
+After playing in another test match the following season, Bucco played his domestic league debut for the club in the away game on 12 March 1922 as Basel played a 2–2 away draw against Luzern.
 Bucco scored his first league goal for his club one week later in the home game as Basel won 2–1 against Aarau.

-In his two seasons with the club Bucco played a total of five games for Basel scoring a total of two goals.
+In his two seasons with the club's first team Bucco played a total of five games for Basel scoring a total of two goals.
 Three of these games were in the Serie A and two were friendly games.
 He scored one goal in the domestic league and one in the test game.

+The following season Bucco played for the Basel reserve team in the Serie Pomotion (second tier).

+In the 1926–27 season Bucco joined local rivals Nordstern and played for them in the 1926–27 Swiss Serie A. He played for them for six seasons, always in the top-tier of the Swiss football league system.